oddek/vestsiden/src/README.md

 Retains the same primary key for each sensor in the clean database as in the dirty database.

-Will be runned periodically to make sure that we dont try and insert sensordata for which no sensor exists.
+Will run periodically to make sure that we dont try and insert sensordata for which no sensor exists.

 Reasonably quick, but the insert ignore clause makes it slower than expected.